Program requirements and course listings

 Second year curriculum

-Summer coursework at the start of the second year is not required for traditional students.
-Some master’s degree programs may require summer classes.
-MEDPREP students typically take their MCAT examination in May and complete their medical school application by mid-summer.
+Summer coursework at the start of the second year is not required for traditional students, although students may choose to take classes in their second summer.
+MEDPREP students typically take their MCAT/DAT examination in May and complete their medical school application by mid-summer.

 Fall and spring semesters: